Those Barbershop Calendars.

 Back when I was in high school, the Toronto Marlboros would play Friday night home games at Maple Leaf Gardens.

-Although, on a few Friday nights I would be able to scrounge up a few bucks for a Marlboros ticket, bus fare, popcorn, Juicy Fruit gum and a Coke.
+Although, on a few Friday nights I would be able to scrounge up a few bucks for a Marlboros ticket, my subway fare, popcorn, Juicy Fruit gum and a Coke.

 Truthfully, I could care less about the actual game itself; I just loved visiting and sitting inside Maple Leaf Gardens.
 The Marlboros wore uniforms that looked like the Leafs and to me it felt like I was at a Leaf game anyway.
 Most of the time I went with a friend and once I can remember going by myself.
-The Friday night junior hockey crowds were very sparse to say the least and I could sit anywhere that I wanted to.
-For the most part I would sit in the red and gold sections.
-I would always move around during the game and I eventually sat my ass in every section at least once.
+The Friday night junior hockey crowds were very sparse to say the least, I could sit anywhere I wanted and for the most part I would sit in the red and gold sections.
+I would always move around during the game and after a few games I eventually sat my ass in every section at least once.

 While sitting inside the Gardens, I would dream about someday playing hockey for the Toronto Maple Leafs.
-Hell, I’d even play for them Marlboros who were out on the ice.
+Hell, I’d even play for those Marlboros who were out on the ice.

 Who am I kidding?
 I was still just a kid myself.